 \section{Conclusion}

-In this note we considered the causal interpretation of dynamic panel data estimators in models of potential outcomes that can depend on past treatments.
-We derived sufficient conditions for instrumented first-difference estimators to be causally interpretable and proposed a new adjusted inverse probability of treatment estimator that uses the first-differenced outcome to recover a history-dependent average treatment effect.

-An underlying assumption for (most of) these results was sequential exchangeability.
-In addition to investigating the plausibility of this assumption in a structural model of dynamic choice, we showed that this assumption is not necessary per se for dynamic panel data estimators to recover causal estimands in our setting.
+We studied the causal interpretation of dynamic panel data estimators in models where potential outcomes depend on past treatments.
+We derived sufficient conditions for instrumented first-difference estimators to be causally interpretable.
+A motivation and underlying assumption for one set of these results was sequential exchangeability.
+Besides investigating the plausibility of this assumption in both experimental and observational settings (with a structural model of dynamic treatment choices), we showed how to conduct causal inference using dynamic panel data estimators when this assumption fails.
 A natural avenue for future work is to consider (partial) identification when sequential exchangeability is relaxed or holds only conditional on a set of unobservables.